 What is likely to be the problem if the brake pedal feels springy when you apply the brake?

-A) A leak in the brake system.
+- A) A leak in the brake system.

-B) Worn-out brakes.
+- B) Worn-out brakes.

+- C) Air in the brake system.

 C) Air in the brake system.